curl/everything-curl/source/options.md

 for example, a single file is provided for a specific operating system or perhaps for a specific feature that is not always present.
 This is to make it possible for all platforms to always build all files—it simplifies the build scripts and makefiles a lot.
-A file entirely #ifdefed out hardly adds anything to the build time, anyway.
+A file entirely #ifdeffed out hardly adds anything to the build time, anyway.

 Rather than sprinkling the code with #ifdefs, to the extent where it is